What is Cloud Native, really?

 Example

-• Driver Matching Service (Go) on Cloud Run
+• Driver Matching Service (Go) deployed on Cloud Run

-• Passenger Request Service (Python) on Cloud Functions
+• Passenger Request Service (Python) running on Cloud Run

-• Pricing Engine (Java) on Google Kubernetes Engine (GKE)
+• Pricing Engine (Java) running in a container on Google Kubernetes Engine (GKE)

 Secure